-- Change in Net interest income to a parallel shift in the rate curve of +200bps over a 12-month period. - Change in Economic Value of Equity (EVE) to the worst BCBS interest rate shock scenario over the run-off balance sheet horizon.
+- Change in Net interest income to the worst BCBS interest rate shock scenario (parallel shift in the rate curve of +/-200 bps over a 12-month period). - Change in Economic Value of Equity (EVE) to the worst BCBS interest rate shock scenario over the run-off balance sheet horizon.